Oesophagogastric junctional adenocarcinoma: Oncogenetics

 OGJ adenocarcinoma is a highly mutated and heterogeneous disease.
 Microsatellite instability (MSI) can be observed and coincides with an elevated number of somatic mutations.
 Potentially actionable coding mutations have been identified in 67 genes, including those in CR2, HGF, FGFR4 and ESRRB.

 Numerous genes harboring somatic coding mutations and copy number changes in the microsatellite stable (MSS) OGJ adenocarcinomas are also known to be altered with similar predicted functional consequence in other tumour types.
 TP53, SYNE1, and ARID1A are among the most frequently mutated genes.

 Notably, up to one third of OGJ adenocarcinomas have been found to have human epidermal growth factor receptor 2 (HER2) overexpression or amplification, which may be targetable with trastuzumab, conferring a modest survival benefit based on initial clinical trials.

 Treatment

 There is no established consensus on treatment approaches for OGJ adenocarcinoma.
-The mainstay of treatment is surgical resection, guided by the Siewart classification system, followed by adjuvant chemotherapy for advanced disease.
+The mainstay of treatment is surgical resection, guided by the Siewert classification system, followed by adjuvant chemotherapy for advanced disease.